 Promote heart health: By regularly consuming Chia seeds, you are less likely to develop atherosclerosis — a build-up of fats in your arteries.
 That’s due to these seeds’ ability to reverse oxidative stress!

-Helps fight cancer: A study found that alpha-lipoic acid (ALA) found in Chia seeds, plays a vital role in limiting cancer cells’ growth — both in cervical and breast cancers!
+Helps fight cancer: A study showed that alpha-lipoic acid (ALA), found in Chia seeds, plays a vital role in limiting cancer cells’ growth — both cervical and breast cancers!

 Can combat diabetes: Chia seeds can help prevent metabolic disorders like dyslipidemia and insulin resistance, two factors associated with the onset of diabetes.
 This is because of the rich alpha-linolenic acid supply and dietary fiber found in Chia seeds!